ssemmler/aws-data-lake-with-airflow/README.md

 ├─s3://unit-data-lake-prod-01/
 ├── README.md            <- The top-level README for developers using this project.
 │
-├── A-transient-zone     <- Useful when data quality or validity checks are required before data can land in the raw zone.
+├── A-Transient-Zone     <- Useful when data quality or validity checks are required before data can land in the raw zone.
 │   │                          ✓ Selectively utilized
 │   │                          ✓ Separation of “new data” from “raw data” to ensure data consistency │   │                          ✓ Transient low-latency data (speed layer)